Rhode Island CPA Requirements

 Wondering how to become a CPA in Rhode Island?
 Your first step should always be to check the Rhode Island CPA requirements, because the Rhode Island Board of Accountancy will ultimately license you.
 This page serves as a resource for Rhode Island CPA and CPE requirements.

-All CPA Exam candidates in Rhode Island must have a bachelor's degree or higher from a regionally accredited college or university.
-In order to meet the Rhode Island CPA requirements for the exam, candidates are required to complete 150 semester hours or 225 quarter hours in various course subjects, including:
+All CPA Exam candidates in Rhode Island must have a bachelor's degree or higher from an accredited college or university, including:

 • 24 semester hours in accounting